-Defined by BP ≥140/90 mmHg on 2 occasions during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria.
+Defined by blood pressure (BP) ≥140/90 mmHg on two occasions (at least 4 hours apart) during pregnancy after 20 weeks' gestation in a previously normotensive patient, without the presence of proteinuria or other clinical features suggestive of pre-eclampsia (thrombocytopenia, impaired renal or kidney function, pulmonary oedema, or new-onset headache).

 Patient requires regular monitoring of BP and urinalysis during the pregnancy to exclude pre-eclampsia and gestational diabetes.